front-end-foundations/session1/readme.md

 You can upload and download files using SFTP (Secure File Transfer Protocol).
 Recommended free SFTP clients include [Cyberduck](https://cyberduck.io) and [Filezilla](https://filezilla-project.org).
 Note - you _must_ use port 22 or SFTP in order to connect.

 When you log into your account you will see a number of files and folders.
 The `web` folder is where you place folders and files in order to make them accessible at `http://oit2.scps.nyu.edu/~<username>/`.
+This is where you will hand in your assignments.

+Do not leave original copies of material on the server as accounts are deleted at the end of the semester.

 ## Homework

 1. Download Sublime text and install [Package Control](https://packagecontrol.io/)
 1. Install [Emmet](https://packagecontrol.io/packages/Emmet) into Sublime text using Package Control
-1. Download the files as distributed in class from Github and, using [the notes below](https://github.com/front-end-foundations/session1#exercise---converting-to-standards), try to recreate the design we did in class from scratch
+1. Download the files as distributed in class from Github and, using the notes below, try to recreate the design we did in class from scratch
 1. Examine the provided homework samples (in the `home-work-samples` folder) using Chrome's developer tools.
 Pick two or three visual formatting features that appeal to you and apply them to your page.
 Be sure to Google any CSS properties you are unfamiliar with.

 Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/fall2018-done) from the `fall2018-done` branch of this repo for reference.
 Be sure to select the branch on Github _before_ downloading the zip.